Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 You need a standard 4-person group composition with a capable 1 tank, 2 DPS, and 1 healer.
 We strongly recommend having at least 340 gear, proper tactical item, and legendary implants, along with a full set of 296 augments.

-It is also helpful if you can get your whole group in Discord, and if you can’t handle that emotionally, even just to listen, I’m afraid this fight isn’t for you, even with all the buffs that make it easier.
+It is also pretty important to get your whole group in voice chat, and if you can’t handle that emotionally, even just to listen, I’m afraid this fight isn’t for you, even with all the buffs that make it easier.

 Rather than the traditional approach where you set the difficulty before walking into the phase, Orbital Core is only available in Master Mode; but you can still significantly lower the difficulty through other means.

 To make the fight easier, you must instead acquire numerous, powerful buffs that organically make the fight easier.
-Many of these buffs are locked behind Reputation ranks.
+Some of these buffs are locked behind Reputation ranks.

 The buffs you can get are massive, like reducing the damage you take by 30-60%, increasing your damage output by more than 30%, and making you immune to some of the mechanics.